 Four bathrooms are available at the back of the boat and should be used as directed to keep from getting clogs or backed-up toilets.

-The Yankee Freedom III provided cold cuts, vegetables, a variety of bread, spreads, fruit, chips, cookies, potato salad, chicken salad, and sodas for lunch.
+Our lunch was cold cuts, vegetables, a variety of bread, spreads, fruit, chips, cookies, potato salad, chicken salad, and sodas for lunch.
 I’ll have to add that the food was good and adequately stored, refrigerated, and all of the things this ex-caterer looks for in foodservice.
 Alcoholic beverages are also available for purchase.

 Spending Time at Dry Tortugas National Park